mbonneau/study-category-theory/README.md

 This resource is for my study on Functional Programming and Category Theory.
 I will be using Haskell and Scala/Scalaz.

 # Disclaimer
-Quoting the great [Brendan McAdams](https://twitter.com/rit) "I am by no means a Scala/Scalaz expert.
+Quoting the great [Brendan McAdams](https://twitter.com/rit) "I am by no means a Haskell/Scala/Scalaz expert.
 I'm a beginner that has made a lot of progress." which also applies to me I guess.
-So don't learn from me, but maybe, get inspired and go look at Functional Programming and Scalaz.
+So don't learn from me, but maybe, get inspired and go look at Functional Programming, Haskell, Scala and Scalaz.

 # Books to read
 The following are books to read if you want to learn Scala and Functional Programming